Taking the Plunge: Skydiving with My Daughter in Erda, Utah

 We stood in the doorway with the wind blowing in.
 I was surprised at the force of the wind; it actually pushed us back, so that I had to make a conscious effort to step forward and position myself to jump.
 Then it was one-two-three and we were out.

 Two things shocked me: how cold it was up there, and the violence with which the wind blasted my face, rushing up through my sinuses, giving me a nasty sore throat that lasted several hours.
 Maybe it was because during the initial free fall I was looking straight down, admiring the surface of the planet, when I should’ve kept my chin up.
 You can see that in the video.
 When the videographer comes flying over and offers me his foot to hold onto, I look up, and that helps.

 It’s easy to forget stuff when you are plummeting earthward at terminal velocity.
 You get sort of dazzled.
 Belle forgot to lift her arms, and you can see that in the video too.
-In fact when she steps out of the plane you will see her tumble over a couple of times, and then the tandem master reaches down and lifts up her arms, which stabilizes her.
+In fact, when she steps out of the plane you will see her tumble over a couple of times, and then the tandem master reaches down and lifts up her arms, which stabilizes her.

 The free fall is harsh and noisy and tumultuous.
 Except for the novelty of it, it’s rather unpleasant.
 But then your chute opens and the world changes.
 You are plucked up beneath a spreading bloom of colorful nylon and the air goes silent.
 You float.
 It’s wonderful.

 Jo showed me how to steer the chute and we made great swirling loops as we went down.
 Then, as we swept in for the landing, I lifted my legs so she could make contact with the ground first.
-We touched down, I put my feet on terra-firma, and it was accomplished.
+We touched down, I put my feet on terra-firma, and it was done.

 Like the girl who missed her marriage proposal because she was falling out of the sky said, “It was awesome!”
 Later, after she learned she was being proposed to, she was on cloud nine.